 - iNaturalist post

 What is that?
 No, really, what IS that?
 Animal, plant?
 Sea squirt?
 Sea cucumber?
 When observing this on the dock, and later uploading to iNat we had no idea what phylum to place it in.
 So “State of matter Life” was the initial placement.
-After some help, a blogpost and Mr. Nudibranch himself, Jeff Goddard chiming in we got an identification.
+After some help, a blog post and Mr. Nudibranch himself, Jeff Goddard chiming in we got an identification!

-But before diving into this bizarre creature, I found it so neat that the sentiment of “What ARE you,” “What phylum does you belong to” was a shared experience by husband Trevor, Jeff Goddard marine research scientist, and Eric and Jackie Sones of the blog: Natural History of Bodega Head.
+But before diving into this bizarre creature, I find it so neat that the sentiment of “What ARE you,” “What phylum does you belong to” was a shared experience by husband Trevor, Jeff Goddard marine research scientist, and Eric and Jackie Sones of the blog: Natural History of Bodega Head.
 In their own words, Jeff Goddard, Research Associate of UC Santa Barbara and Cal Academy of Science said “The first time I saw this animal, in the early 1990’s, it took me a few minutes to even place it in a phylum.
 A very strange animal indeed.”
-In Jackie’s words: “We found ourselves looking at a marine invertebrate that we couldn’t even place in a phylum at first.”
+In Jackie’s words: “we found ourselves looking at a marine invertebrate that we couldn’t even place in a phylum at first.”

 “Gorgeous images of a very unusual, rarely observed hydroid.
 The polyp is very extensible and actively ensnares small crustaceans.”

 Jeff would know since he, alongside Chad l.
 Hewitt first observed the species in 1991 along the coast of Oregon (Hewitt and Goddard 2002).
 This is why I love iNaturalist so much.
 For an aspiring naturalist and citizen scientist having one of the original describers of the species interact with our observation is beyond cool.
 It shows how attainable engaging in science is nowadays.
 Anyone can do it, and there are some great iNat stories of regular folks making an impact beyond a simple observation, but that’s for another post.